LassoSoft/LassoGuide/lasso_guide_source/language/methods.rst

 a type which does not pass the "isa" test for the specified return type, then a failure is generated.
 (The "isa" test involves calling the object's "isa" method with the constraint; if a non-zero value is returned, then it passes.
-See :meth:`null->isA(name::tag)` for details about this member method.)
+See `~null->isA()` for details about this member method.)
 Specifying a return type provides knowledge to the caller of the method about the method's resulting value.
 It also insures to the method's developer that their programing is correct, at least with respect to the method returning the proper value type.
 Specifying a return type is optional, and a method without a specified return type may return values of any type, or may return no value at all (in which case the value returned to the caller is "``void``").